pipegalera/pipegalera/README.md

-## Hi there, I'm Pipe 👋.
-I'm a recent graduate in Economics
+# Hi there, I'm Pipe 👋

+I'm a recent graduate from the Master in Economics at the University of Copenhagen.
+I have public repositories with some of the projects I have been working on, including websites and statistical/econometrical projects written in Python, R or STATA.

+Take a look and feel free to take code snaps that you find useful for your own projects! :blush:

 - :es: Spanish living in Denmark for the last three years.
 - :chart_with_upwards_trend: I’m currently learning algorithmic trading.